omtoi101/High-Octane-Sendit-Spammer/README.md

 ### Also:
 Recommended to use threading as it makes it so much faster and so much more efficient.

-Threading 1000 and above seems to completely break sendit while spamming ;)
+- Threading 1000 and above seems to completely break sendit while spamming ;) contacted sendit and the issue on the previous line is now fixed because it was dosing sendits servers, they have now implemented a rate limit